GupShup fame Khanak Hajela, launches Mission Milaap to bring Orphans & Old Aged together in her Act of Altruism at Prayas 2.0 | www.lokmattimes.com

 GupShup fame Khanak Hajela, launches Mission Milaap to bring Orphans & Old Aged together in her Act of Altruism at Prayas 2.0

-Khanak Hajela, the youngest socio-economic activist of the country, organized Prayas 2.0 at Rabindra Natya Gruh, RNT Marg Indore Madhya Pradesh, an annual fund-raising event that pledges a sum towards social upliftment of underprivileged section of society.
-Khanak organized the event in association with Anandam and Dr Ragini Makhhar's Naadyog to launch her Mission 'Milaap', an initiative to bring distressed elderly and abandoned orphans together so that they support each other in challenging phases of their lives.
-The event was attended by over 800 people, along with leading Bollywood choreographer Sandeep Soparkar as Chief Guest, Dr Navin Saxena Chairman Rusan as Guest of Honor, and Dr Bharat Sharma Executive Board Member National Cultural Fund as a Special Guest, graced the event.
-Other Prominent Guests were Akhilesh Sharma from All India Radio, Dr Shuchita Shukla - Chief Editor Alma Today, Subodh Saxena Ranji Trophy player, Ajay K Sharma Principal DPS Indore, and Dr Mr & Mrs Rao - Leading Cardiologist Apollo.
+The socio-economic entrepreneur Khanak, showcased her exceptional prowess in Kathak through an enchanting dance performance and successfully launched ‘Mission ...

+The socio-economic entrepreneur Khanak, showcased her exceptional prowess in Kathak through an enchanting dance performance and successfully launched ‘Mission Milaap’ – An attempt to bring the love-deprived orphans and elderly together in an evening of Awards and Rewards

-Khanak Hajela, the youngest socio-economic activist of the country, organized Prayas 2.0 at Rabindra Natya Gruh, RNT Marg Indore Madhya Pradesh, an annual fund-raising event that pledges a sum towards social upliftment of underprivileged section of society.
-Khanak organized the event in association with Anandam and Dr Ragini Makhhar's Naadyog to launch her Mission 'Milaap', an initiative to bring distressed elderly and abandoned orphans together so that they support each other in challenging phases of their lives.
-The event was attended by over 800 people, along with leading Bollywood choreographer Sandeep Soparkar as Chief Guest, Dr Navin Saxena Chairman Rusan as Guest of Honor, and Dr Bharat Sharma Executive Board Member National Cultural Fund as a Special Guest, graced the event.
-Other Prominent Guests were Akhilesh Sharma from All India Radio, Dr Shuchita Shukla - Chief Editor Alma Today, Subodh Saxena Ranji Trophy player, Ajay K Sharma Principal DPS Indore, and Dr Mr & Mrs Rao - Leading Cardiologist Apollo.
+Indore (Madhya Pradesh) [India], December 28: Khanak Hajela, youngest socio-economic activist of the country, organized Prayas 2.0 at Rabindra Natya Gruh, RNT Marg Indore Madhya Pradesh, an annual fund-raising event that pledges a sum towards social upliftment of underprivileged section of society.
+Khanak organized the event in association with Anandam and Dr. Ragini Makhhar’s Naadyog to launch her Mission ‘Milaap’, an initiative to bring distressed elderly and abandoned orphans together so that they support each other in challenging phases of their lives.
+The event was attended by over 800 people, along with leading Bollywood choreographer Mr. Sandeep Soparkar as Chief Guest, Dr. Navin Saxena Chairman Rusan as Guest of Honor, and Dr. Bharat Sharma Executive Board Member National Cultural Fund as a Special Guest, graced the event.
+Other Prominent Guests were Mr. Akhilesh Sharma from All India Radio, Dr. Shuchita Shukla – Chief Editor Alma Today, Mr. Subodh Saxena Ranji Trophy player, Mr. Ajay K Sharma Principal DPS Indore, and Dr. Mr. & Mrs. Rao – Leading Cardiologist Apollo.

-15-years-old Khanak has always endeavoured to help the underprivileged by her novel ideas for her noble cause.
-The event began with a lamp lighting by Sandeep Soparkar alongwith other dignitaries.
-This was followed by Khanak's majestic solo performance of Kathak.
+15-years-old Khanak has always endeavored to help underprivileged by her novel ideas for her noble cause.
+Event began with a lamp lighting by Mr. Sandeep Soparkar alongwith other dignitaries.
+This was followed by Khanak’s majestic solo performance of Kathak.
 Students of Naadyog also performed along with her.
-The bouquet of event also included Anandam Award Ceremony that honoured people who have continued the legacy of their ancestors by 'Virasat Samman'.
-This year, the award was given to Mitali Khargaonkar from the family of tabla maestro.
-The Series of Awards also included Guru Samman & Seva Samman which recognized exceptional contribution by people.
+The bouquet of event also included Anandam Award Ceremony that honored people who have continued the legacy of their ancestors by ‘Virasat Samman’.
+This year, the award was given to Ms. Mitali Khargaonkar from the family of tabla maestro.
+Series of Awards also included Guru Samman & Seva Samman that recognized exceptional contribution by people.

 Commenting on launch of Mission Milaap, Khanak Hajela, said, “Mission Milaap is my humble endeavor, to bring lonesome elderly and unloved orphans together so that they can fill void in one-another’s life.
 Elderly can enlighten younger folks about their life experience and in return, younger generation will motivate them lead a livelier and excited life.
 Old-age homes and orphanages should continue to meet like student exchange program as it will result in a fruitful unification of both, the aged and the orphaned.
 I have also submitted a request to PM’s Office with a suggestion to start building common campuses for same, as it will augment our efforts of bringing both groups together.
 It is a drive to help the people, through the people by the people.”